AaronHapy/AWS/ec2/README.md

 Here are a few commands we can use to connect to the EC2 instance from our terminal, install Java or Docker, and do whatever we want with it.

+When you want to connect to the EC2 instance from your host, you need to adjust the file permissions of the private SSH key.
+Otherwise, when you try to connect, you might receive an error message from AWS, such as: 'WARNING: UNPROTECTED PRIVATE KEY FILE!
+It is required that your private key files are NOT accessible by others.'
+This happens because SSH requires that your private key file be readable only by the owner for security reasons.

 ```
+chmod 400 {private key}
 ssh -i {key.prem} ec2-user@{ipaddress}
 sudo yum install docker -y
 sudo systemctl start.service